 Iris Atkinson, who has been volunteering with her husband Brian at Miss Traill’s House for more than 23 years, said ‘There is a real concern that the verandah could pull away from the House causing it to collapse.
 We now have to direct all of our visitors through the gardens; however, those arriving with walking frames, canes and wheel chairs often struggle to get through the fine pebble pathways.’

-The National Trust needs your help to keep Miss Traill’s House safe and accessible to all.
+We need your support to help to keep Miss Traill’s House safe and accessible to all.

-Each year the National Trust of Australia (NSW) hosts over 100,000 guests across 20 properties.
+Each year the National Trust of Australia (NSW) hosts more than 100,000 guests across 20 properties.
 Many are elderly, disabled or are accompanied by parents or a mature-aged carer.
-We currently have 50 urgent projects in need of vital repairs.
+The National Trust currently has 50 urgent projects in need of vital repairs.
 Some of these projects are large, others small.
 Miss Traill’s House is our most urgent.

 We thank you for whatever generous support you are able to provide us with at this time.
 We are committed to making National Trust properties safe and accessible for all, forever.